 To utilized e-ink in a way that amplifies customer autonomy during the shopping experience.

 “Oh, this is really simple!
 I just need to tap to buy stuff.
 That’s really convenient!” - P7

 On the third day of the design sprint, we focused on rapid prototyping.
-How can we create a shopping experience and test within a day?
 Under our time constraint, we created paper prototypes since it gave us flexibility and allowed us to quickly create different shopping scenarios.
 The scenarios we focused on were 1) buying an item, 2) purchasing weighted items such as fruits, 3) returning the first item purchased, and 4) checking out at a kiosk station.

-After the testing, we came up with three insights that influence the next iteration of FastShop.
+After speaking with our participants, we came up with three insights that influence the next iteration of FastShop.

 Everyone was concerned about dishonest shoppers and shoplifting.

-Tapping aligned with the the testers’ mental model because there are many similarities with existing services that use RFID technology.
+Tapping aligned with the the participants’ mental model because there are many similarities with existing services that use RFID technology.